LiamErens/Mastering_Dewey_Final/README.md

 - **Draggable Items**: You can drag items in the right hand column to match their decimal shown in the column on the left.
 Items will enlarge slightly when hovered over for better visibility.

-- **Feedback**: After checking, you'll receive feedback on your organization.
+- **Feedback**: After checking, you'll receive feedback on your organization and correctness.
 If correct, you'll earn **+5 points**!
 If incorrect, the incorrect items will be highlighted.

-## Points and Rankings
+## Points and Rankings - Gamification

 - Players earn **5 points** for every quiz they successfully complete.

 - Rankings are based on the total points earned.
 Aim for the top spot!

-## Code Details

-The underlying code for this project is written in Blazor.
-Here are some key aspects:

-- `PopulateCategories()` and `PopulateExpectedOrder()`: These functions initialize the categories and their expected order.

-- `GetRandomCategory()`: This function retrieves a random category for the user to organize.

-- `GetActualOrder()`: This asynchronous function uses JavaScript interop to get the actual order of items.

-- `CheckPositions()`: This function compares the user's organization with the expected order and provides feedback.

 ## Accessing the Web Application